-- Poll watchers may not interfere in any way with the conduct of the election or with the vote count following the close of the polls.
-Any person who interferes with the election or with a voter is punishable by imprisonment in the state prison for 16 months or two or three years. - The election must be orderly.
+- Any person who in any manner interferes with the officers holding an election or conducting a canvass, or with the voters lawfully exercising their rights of voting at an election, as to prevent the election or canvass from being fairly held and lawfully conducted, is punishable by imprisonment in the state prison for 16 months or two or three years. - The election must be orderly.
 Do not talk in a loud voice, cause confusion, or congregate inside the polls.
-Do not ask to use the telephone or other facilities. - The area between the official table and the voting booths is for voters only and may not be used as an observer post. § 14221 - Poll watchers may not sit at the official table or handle any of the official voting equipment, supplies, or ballots.
+Do not ask to use the telephone or other facilities. - Only voters engaged in receiving, preparing, or depositing their ballots and persons authorized by the precinct board to keep order and enforce the law may be permitted to be within the voting booth area before the closing of the polls.